Please contact your local CCG and/or Employer’s Insurance company for individual advice

 Employment advice and information from the Advisory, Conciliation and Arbitration Service.

 This course is approximately 2 hours in duration and includes information such as infection prevention, PPE, hand and respiratory hygiene, management and assessment, sampling and testing, patient transfers/managing patients and much more, to support health workers in their role.

-2 e-learning courses available for £2.95 each – a “Covid-19 Clinical Care Programme for Healthcare Workers”, and a “Covid-19 and Infection Prevention & Control” course.
+2 e-learning courses available – a “Covid-19 Clinical Care Programme for Healthcare Workers”, and a “Covid-19 and Infection Prevention & Control” course.